 4. Unsubscribe from unwanted mailing lists and newsletters

-Unsubscribing from those pesky mailing lists and newsletters you no longer want is a super simple way to cut down on the clutter in your inbox.
-Most of these emails come with an unsubscribe link tucked away at the bottom of the message.
-Clicking on this link means you can wave goodbye to future emails from that sender.
+Unsubscribing from mailing lists and newsletters you no longer want is a simple way to cut down on the clutter in your inbox.
+Most of these emails come with an unsubscribe link tucked away at the bottom of the message, which allows you to permanently get off the mailing list.

 5. Set up custom filters and rules

-Custom filters and rules in your email client act as a critical line of defense, deciding which emails are permitted access to your inbox.
-Creating these filters allows you to automatically sort and manage incoming emails, sending those unwanted party crashers to designated folders or even straight to the trash bin.
+Using custom filters and rules allows you to automatically sort and manage incoming emails, sending those party crashers to designated folders or even straight to the trash bin.

 6. Keep your primary email address private